vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 ### What if the numbers are too high?

-**Note**: If all of numbers on this chart are the same (which happen to _also_ be the same number as your worker count), it means that there _is no acceptable number_.
+**Note**: If all of the numbers on this chart are the same (which happen to _also_ be the same number as your worker count), it means that there _is no acceptable number_.
 You need more workers per host, or you need more workers in general (with more hosts to run them).

-**Note**: The same is true if the numbers on that chart are above some acceptable limit (for instance, if you want to reserve 2 workers for healthchecks).
+**Note**: The same is true if the numbers on that chart are above some acceptable limit (for instance, if you want to reserve 2 workers for health checks).
 The remedy is the same, you need more workers per host or more workers in general.

 We had this exact problem in the beginning.
 In our case, we used to run 15 unicorn workers, and we wanted to make sure that 2 were left in reserve for health checks.
 So we didn't want any services to exceed 13 tickets.
 Unfortunately, one of our services frequently reached 15 during baseline times.
 So we know that it is fully saturating all workers on one server on occasion; maybe our load balancing is off, or maybe it's just bad luck.
 13 tickets on 15 workers meant that we were reserving 13% of our capacity for health checks.